-When Castlevania’s first season dropped last year, its minuscule 4 episode run-time and lack of characterisation built to an anticlimactic end left us more than a little disappointed.
+When Castlevania’s first season dropped last year, its minuscule 4 episode run-time and lack of characterisation built to an anticlimactic end that left us a little disappointed.
 With a longer run time, better characterisation and a surprisingly robust story, Castlevania’s second season improves in every way, finally delivering where the first season did not.
 Although the final episode acts as a 25 minute set-up for a potential third season, there’s enough closure to this story to make the 8 episodes worth the trip, righting the wrongs from last year and delivering a solid, compact story to digest.

 With all roads leading toward a climactic fight with Dracula, the season begins with a brief recap of the events from last year before skipping ahead to the main characters on both sides of the fence preparing for battle.
 After their epic fight at the end of last season, Alucard (James Callis) and Belmont (Richard Armitage) team up alongside Sypha (Alejandra Reynoso), travelling on the road as they prepare to storm the castle and defeat Dracula once and for all.
 With the humans still reeling after a taste of their sheer strength and power last year, Dracula and his War Council prepare to decimate the humans but descent in the ranks threaten to tip the balance of power before they even get to the starting line.